BorisDog/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

 Abstract
 ========

-The SDAM logging and monitoring specification defines a set of behaviour in the drivers for providing runtime information about server discovery and monitoring (SDAM) in log messages as well as in events which users can consume programmatically, either directly or by integrating with third-party APM libraries.
+The SDAM logging and monitoring specification defines a set of behaviors in the driver for providing runtime information about server discovery and monitoring (SDAM) in log messages, as well as in events that users can consume programmatically, either directly or by integrating with third-party APM libraries.

 -----------
 Definitions